Intersex for allies

 How common are intersex people?

-The lowest popular statistic is around 1 in 2,000 people (.05% of births) but a more likely figure may be closer to 1.7%.
-This makes intersex differences about as common as red hair.
+A low-range statistic for traits evident at birth is around 1 in 2,000 people (.05% of births) but a more likely figure may be closer to 1.7%.

 Do intersex people have health issues?